ravennevermoreneverless/obsidian/1.0 — immediate notes/tweets.md

 --
-==i will always grieve for the infinite lives i didn't choose but i won't ever regret this one life i chose== -- am i stupid or do i just need a lot of time to think about things first before settling with a thought or am i actually stupid
+==i will always grieve for the infinite lives i didn't choose but i won't ever regret this one life i chose== --
+==am i stupid or do i just need a lot of time to think about things first before settling with a thought or am i actually stupid==
 --
 being content doesn't necessarily mean the future doesn't matter. it's that whether you have a tomorrow or not, whatever happens today should be enough.
 --